 The deductible may not apply to all health care services, such as preventive care, which might be covered by your insurance regardless of whether you’ve met your deductible.
 In addition, not every medical expense you have counts toward your deductible.
 For example, if you have a service such as plastic surgery, which is not a covered benefit, those out-of-pocket expenses won’t help meet your deductible.

 Insurance plans can cover an individual or a family.
-A family can apply to a member and spouse, member and children or member, spouse and children.
-If the plan is for family coverage, the deductible can be designed as either an embedded or non-embedded deductible.
+A family can apply to 1) a member and spouse, 2) a member and children, or 3) a member, spouse and children.
+If the plan is for family coverage, the deductible can be designed as either an embedded or non-embedded (or aggregate deductible).
 Let’s explain those terms.

 What is an Embedded Deductible?

-An Embedded Deductible is where each family member has an individual deductible in addition to the overall family deductible.
-When a family member meets his or her deductible before the family deductible is reached, the insurance company will begin paying according the plan’s coverage for that member.
+An embedded deductible is where each family member has an individual deductible in addition to the overall family deductible.
+When a family member meets his or her deductible before the family deductible is reached, the insurance company will begin paying according to the plan’s coverage for that member.
 If only one family member meets an individual deductible, the rest of the family still has to pay their deductibles.

 Out-of-pocket expenses used to meet an individual deductible are counted toward meeting the family deductible, which is normally twice as large as an individual deductible.
 However, after an individual meets his or her deductible, coinsurance or copays typically will not count toward the family deductible.
 Once the family deductible is met, all family members will have medical expenses paid according to the plan’s coverage, even if they have not met their own individual deductibles.

-Here is an Embedded Deductible example: Susan and John have a family health plan that covers them and their three children.
+Susan and John have a family health plan that covers them and their three children.
 Each family member has a $500 individual deductible, and they have a $1,000 family deductible.
 Susan meets her $500 deductible after giving birth to their youngest child in February.
-Son Tommy breaks his leg and also meets his $500 individual deductible in March, which means the family deductible of $1,000 has now been met.
+The son, Tommy, breaks his leg and also meets his $500 individual deductible in March, which means the family deductible of $1,000 has now been met.
 Later in the year, when John needs carpal tunnel surgery, he only owes a copayment because the family deductible was already met.

 How to Determine Your Deductible Type